timdorr/tesla-api/docs/api-basics/authentication.md

 This endpoint uses JSON for the request and response bodies.

-Should your Owner API token begin with `cn-` you should POST to `auth.tesla.cn` Tesla SSO service to have it refresh.
-Owner API tokens starting with `qts-` are to be refreshed using `auth.tesla.com`
+Should your Owner API token begin with `cn-`, you should POST to the `auth.tesla.com` Tesla SSO service to have it refresh.
+Existing owner API tokens starting with `qts-` should be refreshed from `owner-api.teslamotors.com`.

 ##### Request parameters